The EU’s response to US sanctions on Russia

 Being the soft actor that it is, the EU is relying on diplomacy.
 If that fails, the plan is to very politely write statements letting others know that it is very angry, in this case by threatening to complain with the World Trade Organization – that is, if the EU’s internal diverse positions indeed align to allow for a common angry letter, which Reuters seems to imply is not likely.

-But don’t underestimate the power the EU has in areas like trade, where tensions with the US has been vividly present concerning steel, and the risk of the US being left behind has been put in evidence as the EU carries on signing trade deals with other major powers.
+But don’t underestimate the power the EU has in areas like trade, where tensions with the US have been vividly present concerning steel, and the risk of the US being left behind has been put in evidence as the EU carries on signing trade deals with other major powers.

 Polxit?
 The EU and the Rule of Law in Poland